etiennecollin/wakesp/README.md

 - `WOL_BROADCAST_ADDR`: The broadcast address to send Wake-on-LAN packets to.
 Typically set to "255.255.255.255" to broadcast to all devices on the local network.
 - `WOL_MAC_ADDR`: The MAC address of the device you want to wake up using Wake-on-LAN.

-Here is an example of setting these variaples:
+Here is an example of setting these variables:

 ```bash
 # For WIFI